Edward Wood, 1st Earl of Halifax: Churchill as Prime Minister

 Unlike Simon, Hoare and Chamberlain, Halifax was not the object of Labour hatred in May 1940.
 Dutton argues that he "drew back" because of "inner self-doubt".
 "Political ambition had never been the most compelling motivation".
-He had a stomach ache, possibly psychosomatic, at the thought of becoming Prime Minister, and also probably thought that he could wield more influence as Churchill's deputy.
+He had a stomach ache, possibly psychosomatic, at the thought of becoming prime minister, and also probably thought that he could wield more influence as Churchill's deputy.
 Like Chamberlain, he served in Churchill's cabinet but was frequently exasperated by Churchill's style of doing business.
 Like many others, Halifax had serious doubts about Churchill's judgement.

 May 1940 war cabinet crisis

-Germany invaded Belgium, the Netherlands, and France on 10 May 1940, the day that Churchill became Prime Minister.
+Germany invaded Belgium, the Netherlands, and France on 10 May 1940, the day that Churchill became prime minister.
 On 22–23 May, the German army reached the English Channel, isolating the British Expeditionary Force at Dunkirk.
 Churchill soon had a confrontation with Halifax who believed that the United Kingdom should try to negotiate a peace settlement with Hitler, using Mussolini as an intermediary.
-Halifax believed it better to try to get terms "safeguarding the independence of our Empire, and if possible that of France", in the belief that peace talks would make it easier to get the BEF home.
+Halifax believed it better to try to get terms "safeguarding the independence of our Empire, and if possible that of France", in the belief that peace talks would make it easier to get the BEF (British Expeditionary Force) home.
 He did not believe that there was any realistic chance of defeating Germany.
 Churchill disagreed, believing that "nations which went down fighting rose again, but those which surrendered tamely were finished" and that Hitler was unlikely to honour any agreement.
 Moreover, he believed that this was the view of the British people.

 On 24 May, Hitler ordered his armies to halt before they reached Dunkirk, and two days later, the British and French navies began to evacuate the Allied forces.
 Between 25 and 28 May, Churchill and Halifax each fought to bring the War Cabinet around to their own respective points of view; by 28 May, it seemed as if Halifax had the upper hand and that Churchill might be forced from office.
 Halifax came close to resignation, which might have brought down Churchill's government.

-However, Churchill outmanoeuvred Halifax by calling a meeting of his 25-member Outer Cabinet, to whom he delivered a passionate speech, saying, "If this long island story of ours is to end at last, let it end only when each one of us lies choking in his own blood upon the ground", convincing all who were present that Britain must fight on against Hitler whatever the cost.
+Churchill outmanoeuvred Halifax by calling a meeting of his 25-member Outer Cabinet, to whom he delivered a passionate speech, saying, "If this long island story of ours is to end at last, let it end only when each one of us lies choking in his own blood upon the ground", convincing all who were present that Britain must fight on against Hitler whatever the cost.
 Churchill also obtained the backing of Neville Chamberlain, who was still Conservative Party leader.